ethereum/ethereum-org/views/content/dao.md

 > **"On the Blockchain, no one knows you're a fridge"**
 > - Richard Brown

 So far, all contracts we listed were owned and executed by other accounts probably held by humans.
-But there is no discriminations against robots or humans on the Ethereum ecosystem and contracts can create arbitrary actions like any other account would.
-Contracts can own tokens, participate in crowdsales even be voting members of other contracts.
+But there is no discrimination against robots or humans in the Ethereum ecosystem and contracts can create arbitrary actions like any other account would.
+Contracts can own tokens, participate in crowdsales, and even be voting members of other contracts.

-On this section we are going to build a decentralized and democratic organization that exists solely on the blockchain, but that it can do anything that a simple account would be able to.
+In this section we are going to build a decentralized and democratic organization that exists solely on the blockchain, but that can do anything that a simple account would be able to.
 The organization has a central manager that decides who are the members and the voting rules, but as we'll see, this can also be changed.

-The way this particular democracy works is that it has an *Owner** which works like an administrator, CEO or a President.
+The way this particular democracy works is that it has an **Owner** which works like an administrator, CEO or a President.
 The *Owner* can add (or remove) voting members to the organization.
-Any member can make a proposal, which is in the form of an ethereum transaction to either send ether or execute some contract and other members can vote in support or against the proposal.
+Any member can make a proposal, which is in the form of an ethereum transaction to either send ether or execute some contract, and other members can vote in support or against the proposal.
 Once a predetermined amount of time and a certain number of members has voted, the proposal can be executed: the contract counts the votes and if there are enough votes it will execute the given transaction.

 ### The Blockchain Congress